-Mint Fudge Stuffed brownies are rich, chocolaty brownies stuffed with an epic white chocolate mint filling!
+Mint Fudge Stuffed Brownies are rich, chocolatey brownies stuffed with an epic white chocolate mint filling!
+An indulgent and easy dessert bar recipe you can make in under an hour.
 The recipe is from the book Brownies, Blondies & Bars.

 Mint & chocolate is a flavor combo that I feel like you really like or really don’t.
 Luckily for you, I am fully on board.
 Completely.
 Totally.